 Information Governance is another term for Data Protection.

-The membership of this group are the IG leads from each participating partner organisation.
+The membership of this group are the IG leads from each participating care provider.
 The group are responsible for overseeing who can input data into the Bolton Care Record, who is allowed to view it and the controls that are put in place around this.